svylabs/protection-market/README.md

   - Underwriters win the bet.
   - Challengers lose their deposit, which is distributed to the underwriters.
 - If the combined collateral (user + underwriter) falls below a threshold set by external protocols, underwriters lose their collateral.

+## Liquidation Status through Oracle

+The settlement logic of the Protection Markets Protocol requires an Oracle to determine loan liquidation events and relevant market data.
+The protocol is designed to be flexible:

+- The CDP protocol itself can implement an Oracle interface and act as the Oracle.
+- Alternatively, a third-party Oracle that implements the required interface can be integrated and used for settlement.

+This ensures that the protocol can adapt to different ecosystems and data sources, while maintaining a clear and secure settlement process.

 ## Key Advantages